Rivalries in the National Rugby League: South Sydney Rabbitohs vs St. George Illawarra Dragons

-South Sydney and St. George have met in several Grand Finals many times throughout their history, and share the same geographical area that is Sydney's inner-southern suburbs.
-The first time the two club's met was in the 1927 NSWRL Grand Final which Souths won 20–11 at the Sydney Agricultural Ground.
-In 1949, St. George would win their second premiership defeating Souths 19–12 at the Sydney Cricket Ground.
-Souths would then gain revenge by defeating St. George in the 1953 final.
-In 1965, St. George won their tenth premiership in a row defeating Souths 12–8 in front of a packed Sydney Cricket Ground, with crowd estimates as high as 200,000 (the official attendance was 78,056).
-The last time the two club's have met in a grand final was in 1971 when Souths won their 20th premiership defeating Saints 16–10.
-This would be Souths last premiership until winning the 2014 NRL Grand Final.
+South Sydney and St. George have met in several Grand Finals many times throughout their history, and share the same geographical area, which is Sydney's inner-southern suburbs.The first time the two clubs met was in the 1927 NSWRL Grand Final, which Souths won 20–11 at the Sydney Agricultural Ground.In 1949, St. George would win their second premiership defeating Souths 19–12 at the Sydney Cricket Ground.Souths would then gain revenge by defeating St. George in the 1953 final.
+In 1965, St. George won their tenth premiership in a row, defeating Souths 12–8 in front of a packed Sydney Cricket Ground, with crowd estimates as high as 200,000 (the official attendance was 78,056).The last time the two clubs met in a grand final was in 1971 when Souths won their 20th premiership defeating Saints 16–10.This would be South's last premiership until winning the 2014 NRL Grand Final.

-The Charity Shield was contested between these two clubs throughout the 1980s and 1990s; in 2002 it was revived after Souths were readmitted into the competition.
-In 2001, South Sydney chairman and club legend George Piggins said there would be no chance of the Charity Shield being revived if Souths were to be included back into the NRL saying "The Dragons: They sold us out".
-This was in reference to St. George signing an affidavit which included that it would be detrimental if Souths were returned to the competition.
+The Charity Shield was contested between these two clubs throughout the 1980s and 1990s; in 2002, it was revived after Souths were readmitted into the competition.In 2001, South Sydney chairman and club legend George Piggins said there would be no chance of the Charity Shield being revived if Souths were to be included back into the NRL, saying "The Dragons: They sold us out".This was in reference to St. George signing an affidavit, which included that it would be detrimental if Souths were returned to the competition.

-The match is always played as a pre-season fixture.
-In 2018, both sides met for the first time in a finals match since 1984.
-After 80 tense minutes of absorbing action, Souths won a close semi final 13–12 in front of over 48,000 at ANZ Stadium.
+The match is always played as a pre-season fixture.In 2018, both sides met for the first time in a finals match since 1984.
+After 80 tense minutes of absorbing action, Souths won a close semi-final 13–12 in front of over 48,000 at ANZ Stadium.